 - Play music through the system

 Ideally, you will able to perform step 1 with the OpenDRC still connected in the system.
 This will enable you to verify the result after loading correction filters, and also to take advantage of the parametric EQ function of the OpenDRC.
 If using OpenDRC-AN, connect your soundcard output to the OpenDRC-AN inputs.
-If using OpenDRC-DI, and your soundcard has a digital output, connect its digital output to the OpenDRC-DI input.
+If using OpenDRC-DI or OpenDRC-DA, and your soundcard has a digital output, connect its digital output to the OpenDRC-DI input.
 You can also use a USB-to-SPDIF convertor.

 If you have OpenDRC-DI but no digital output from your computer, then disconnect the OpenDRC-DI for measurement and connect the soundcard outputs to your preamp or power amp inputs.